Imprisoned Teacher’s Rights Activist: I am Legally Entitled to a Public Trial

 Mahmoud Beheshti-Langroudi, the former spokesman for the Iranian Teachers’ Trade Association (ITTA), was taken to Evin Prison in Tehran on September 12, 2017, to serve the sentences that were issued for his peaceful defense of labor rights.

-“I have warned the Tehran prosecutor’s office that I will go on a dry hunger strike the day I am returned to prison,” wrote Beheshti-Langroudi in a post on the Telegram messaging network on August 28, 2017.
+“I had warned the Tehran prosecutor’s office that I will go on a dry hunger strike the day I am returned to prison,” wrote Beheshti-Langroudi in a post on the Telegram messaging network on August 28, 2017.

 “I am a teacher and a trade union activist and board member of the Teachers’ Trade Association, a lawful organization,” he added.